Wrongful conviction of David Camm: Personal life

 In December 2013, Camm gave his first local media interview following the verdict, and attempted to clear up the misconceptions regarding Boney's criminal history.
 Camm also announced that he had been hired as a case coordinator for Investigating Innocence, a national nonprofit that provides criminal-defense investigations for inmates.
 Camm reports that he has forged a friendship with the third-trial jurors.
 In early December 2013, he met with jurors from the third trial over dinner at a café in Lebanon, Indiana.

 Civil lawsuits

 In 2005, prosecution witness Rod Englert filed a lawsuit against several of the defense witnesses in the libel case.
 The lawsuit accused the defendants of saying Englert embellished his credentials, misrepresented his qualifications and experience, and provided false testimony in court.
 Englert had testified for the prosecution that Camm had high velocity blood spatter on the shirt he was wearing the night of the murders.
 Camm was reportedly facing a civil suit filed by his late wife's parents over the estimated $625,000 Camm was set to collect from life insurance and Kim Camm's 401K fund.
 As of 2013, Frank and Janice Renn steadfastly maintain their belief in Camm's guilt.

 In May 2014, Camm served notice of his intent to sue Floyd County and the State of Indiana for $30 million.
 Camm settled with Floyd County for $450,000.
 In January 2018, Camm's civil rights lawsuit against members of the Indiana State Police, prosecutors, and other officials, was dismissed by US District Court judge Tanya Walton Pratt.
 In the ruling, the court explained it believed that there had been probable cause to charge Camm with murder and that due to Indiana's Tort Claims Act, some of the defendants were immune to liability.

 On September 10, 2019, the United States Court of Appeals for the Seventh Circuit reversed the District Court in part stating, "In sum, we reverse and remand for trial on Camm’s Fourth Amendment claim against Stites, Englert, Faith, and Clemons to the extent that the claim rests on the first probable-cause affidavit.
 Trial is also warranted on the Brady claim against the same four defendants for suppression of Stites’s lack of qualifications and against Faith and Clemons for suppression of the facts surrounding their handling of the DNA profile on Boney’s sweatshirt.
 In all other respects, we affirm the judgment."
 The reversal allowed Camm to sue for false arrest.

-A settlement of Camm's final lawsuits was announced April 28, 2022.
+A settlement of Camm's final lawsuits was announced April 28, 2022, with Camm being awarded $4.6 million from the state of Indiana.